fedorms/tmaster.xrns/README.md

 * Distortion with oversampling enabled (0.34 ms)

 # Licensing
-As of writing this, I am releasing this project file to the public domain.
+As of the current revision, the project herein is released to the public domain.